Next Blue Moon 2026: Date, Time, and Full Calendar

 The lunar surface actually features patches of gray, light blue, brown, and yellow.
 Can you tell why it appears red, orange, or white when observed from the Earth?
 Pass our quiz about the colors of the Moon and check yourself!

-A Blue Moon is a particular name for the third of four Full Moons in an astronomical season or the second Full Moon in a calendar month.
-It is not a specific astronomical phenomenon but rather the result of a mismatch between the calendar year and the lunar one, just like a Black Moon.
-For an astronomer, a Blue Moon is not any different from some other Full Moon.
-Check the upcoming Full Moon dates in Sky Tonight or in the dedicated article.
+A Blue Moon is the name given to an “extra” Full Moon — either the third of four Full Moons in an astronomical season or the second Full Moon in a calendar month.
+It is not a special astronomical event but the result of how the lunar cycle fits into our calendar system, similar to a Black Moon.
+For astronomers, a Blue Moon is no different than any other Full Moon.
+To keep track of upcoming Full Moon dates, use the Sky Tonight astronomy app or check the Full Moon calendar for 2026.